UA-Carpentries-Workshops/2018-02-10-Tucson/shell_lessons/lessons/1_who_where_what.md

 **The file structure shown using `pwd` can be thought of as a tree of files with branches and nodes.**

 What if we were not sure what `pwd` actually does?
 For that we can use `--help` or `man`.
 This will vary by operating system and `man` stand for manual.
 Try using each of these commands with `pwd` on your system.
 Note: the order of each of these commands.

 ```bash
 pwd --help
 man pwd
 ```

+*Exercise:*
+Use `man whoami` or `whoami --help` on your computer.
+What is the output?

+*Etherpad question:*
+Write down two other actions that you might execute on the GUI.
+For instance: moving a file.

-Let's use some of these flags/options to see what they do.
+Let's try some of these actions on the command line to see what they do.

 #### cd: Moving across directories
 Now that we know where we are lets ensure our GUI and command line are in the same directory.
 To move directories we 'change directory' using `cd`.
 This is followed by some sort of direction for the computer.
 For example:

 ```bash
 cd ../